 After we had prepared our brain for creation, we go into the Incubation stage.
 In the Incubation stage, we stop all activities relating to the creation that we had initially set our mind to do.
-Since time is needed for us to proceed with Incubation, this is the stage is frustrating when there are tight deadlines to be met.
+Since time is needed for us to proceed with Incubation, this stage is frustrating when there are tight deadlines to be met.
 We can get by this stage by sleeping, meditating or even going in the preparation stage to create something else.
-For creation with tight deadlines, Mediating and sleeping are probably the best ways to complete the Incubation stage as our bodies will have the chance to recharge itself for the creation.
+For creation with tight deadlines, mediating and sleeping are probably the best ways to complete the Incubation stage as our bodies will have the chance to recharge itself for the creation.

 The Illumination stage